simonbesnard1/forest-age-upscale/README.md

 ***

-## :memo: &nbsp;What is it?
+## :memo: &nbsp;Overview
-This Github repo contains all model training and inference modules for upscaling of forest age products
+This repository contains the code and data associated with the scientific paper titled "Global covariation of forest age transitions with the net carbon balance".
+The paper investigates changes in forest age distribution from 2010 to 2020 and their implications for the carbon cycle.

 ## :anger: &nbsp;Package installation
 You can install the python package as follows: